 At the Shoptalk conference, Google announced Shoppable Ads in Google Images results.
 Is this a step towards Google’s greater focus on image search (mentioned in our Gary Illyes Reddit AMA post)?
+How could this affect paid media marketing?
 Let’s get into it.

 These ads will show for more general searches.
 The idea is to help advertisers catch shoppers at the earlier stage of the sales funnel.
 Users are targeted at the “inspiration” phase, getting your products in front of people searching for phrases like “home office ideas” or “bathroom designs”.

 When an ad is triggered, it shows at the top of the page, taking up a lot of space.
 You then hover over tags in the image to see the product name, price, brand and offers like free shipping.